XinFinOrg/Docs-XF/docs/general/faq.md

 !!! quote "What problem is XinFin Network aiming to solve?"
 	The problems that XinFin Network aims to solve can be summarized as follows:

-	- The network congestion on Ethereum (low transaction time)
+	- The network congestion on Ethereum (high transaction time)
 	- High transaction fees on Ethereum
 	- Most other blockchains are highly centralized and/or do not have interoperability with Ethereum system